facephi/sdk-mobile-documentation/docs/resources/Selphi_widget_ios.md

 #### 4.1.4.
 Font customization

 The customization of the font must be placed in the folder /resources/163dpi and it can be referenced from the file `widget.xml`.
-To change the font of text elements is enough modifying the “font” property and put the name of the file.
+To change the font of text elements is enough modifying the font property and put the name of the file.

 In the following section there is more information about the content of the resources bundle and the mode to modify.